coderofsalvation/bashdoc/README.md

 * portable
 * deadsimple
 * easy to extend
+* for any language, just fiddle with the regexes for other languages
 * use inline bash in markdown (templating language)
 * easy to trigger from githooks (on deployment e.g.)